Measure light intensity

 This block outputs the intensity of light detected by the NXT Light Sensor.
 The sensor includes an illuminating LED to actively measure the reflectance of nearby surfaces.
 For example, the light-intensity under a desk measures approximately 20 while a the light-intensity of fluorescent light is approximately 85.

-Open the legonxtlib block library and copy the blocks shown to a new model.
+and copy the blocks shown to a new model.

 Connect the Light Sensor block to the LCD block, as shown.

 Connect the Light sensor to Port 1 on the NXT brick.

 Prepare and run the model on the NXT brick.

 Point the Light sensor at a variety of well-lit objects and observe the measurements on the LCD display.

 When you point the sensor at a bright light, the measurement value is higher.